rumca-js/Django-link-archive/README.md

 Each day bookmarks and daily repositories are updated with new data.
 Daily repository is updated when day finishes, then the complete daily data are pushed into the repository.

+Link properties:
+ - persistent - set if it is bookmarked
+ - tag - set by the users, through forms
+ - vote - set by the users, through forms.
+Decides how important the link is.
+Admin can arbitrarily define how long the range is

 ## Bookmarks

  - three file formats: JSON, markdown, RSS